OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProblem.rst

 *highest* points on all the graphs.

 ..
 TODO::
-   :tag: Visualization
+   :tag: Slideshow

-   Present a visualization of this previous paragraph
+   Present a visualization of the previous paragraph

 It is much easier to show that an algorithm (or program) is in :math:`\Omega(f(n))` than it is to show that a problem is in